JulienSimons/JulienSimons/README.md

 I’m a data scientist with a passion for building machine learning applications with a particular interest in algorithmic discrimination for financial data.

-With all the projects that I take on, I bring high value skills, creative solutions, amd a hunger for knowledge.
+With all the projects that I take on, I bring high value skills, creative solutions, and a hunger for knowledge.
 Are you ready to tackle big data challenges together?
 Let's go, I'm ready to build.

 Want to know more about me?
 Check out my links below.